Register

 Private Group with 1 member

-Developing a Style: A Conversation with the Past
+A Conversation with the Past 2: From Sappho to Basho

 Private Group with 1 member

 This is the third of a trio of student-centred courses designed both for experienced writers looking to widen their repertoire and for beginners looking for a more structured approach to their writing.
-You will have the opportunity to consider how much of today’s poetry has its roots in the work of innovative poets from the nineteenth and twentieth century.
-Drawing on the work of key Romantic, Victorian and Modernist poets and their successors, you will continue to develop your individual approach to writing and start to build up a body of creative work with a definite individual identity.
+You will have the opportunity to consider how much of today’s poetry has its roots in the work of innovative poets from the past.
+Drawing on the work of poets from a wide range of cultures and traditions from the earliest times to the Renaissance, you will continue to develop your individual approach to writing and start to build up a body of creative work with a definite individual identity.
 Through exercises, reading, writing, group feedback and small group planning sessions, you will be encouraged to construct an independent voice, while maintaining a dialogue with poetic traditions.
-While students who have completed the courses ‘Choosing a Style’ or ‘Defining a Style’ will be given priority when booking, ‘Developing a Style’ is also suitable for those seeking a one-term standalone course.
-As this course contains completely new material it may also be of interest to students who have attended Tim’s courses in previous years.
+While students who have completed the courses ‘Developing a Style’ or ‘Defining a Style’ will enjoy this new course, it is also suitable for those seeking a one-term stand-alone course.
+As this course will contain completely new material it may also be of interest to students who have attended Tim’s courses in previous years.